 No uniformity

 When football started to rise in popularity, teams wouldn’t have a standard kit design.
 Players would often wear different colours and styles.
 For example, the width of hoops would differ between players.
-Many teams were made up of cricketers, so they would resort to wearing their cricket whites.
-Different teams would be identified by wearing coloured caps or sashes.
+Many football players also played cricket, so resorted to wearing their cricket whites.
+Teams would wear coloured caps or sashes to identify themselves.

 Eastbourne Football Club, February 1892